-- Read this policy in full, confirming their understanding and acceptance of this. - Attend an inhouse Safeguarding session as part of their day one induction. - All staff will be required to attend a refresher training session every two years. - PENTABUS will ensure all participants understand and are aware of the importance of safeguarding and PENTABUS's commitment to ensuring their welfare and safety is central to their engagement with us.
+- Read this policy in full, confirming their understanding and acceptance of this. - Attend an inhouse Safeguarding session as part of their day one induction lead by Artistic Director Elle While. - All staff will be required to attend a refresher training session every two years. - PENTABUS will ensure all participants understand and are aware of the importance of safeguarding and PENTABUS's commitment to ensuring their welfare and safety is central to their engagement with us.

-10. Dissemination
+9. Dissemination

 PENTABUS will make the Safeguarding Policy available to all staff, trustees, freelancers, contractors, and volunteers.
-A copy of this policy can be found \\\\\
+A copy of this policy can be found on our website.

 Failure to conform to the policy could result in disciplinary action and possible exclusion from the organisation.
-All new staff, freelancers and volunteers will be required to sign a declaration that they have read the Safeguarding Policy and agree to abide by the procedures outlined within it.
+All new staff, freelancers and volunteers will be required as part of their agreement to sign up to the Safeguarding Policy and agree to abide by the procedures outlined within it.